Pushing the PRAM: when chips just can't get any smaller

 In April 2010, Samsung trumpeted that PCM would be "widely embraced by next year as the successor to NOR flash in consumer electronics designs to become a major memory technology."
 A few months later, it quietly inserted PCM memory in at least one brand of cellphone, and just as quietly removed it.

-Micron Technology (MU.O), the oldest surviving high-volume memory company, is also a key player in PCM, having bought Intel spin-off Numonyx in 2010.
+Micron Technology, the oldest surviving high-volume memory company, is also a key player in PCM, having bought Intel spin-off Numonyx in 2010.

 The third main memory technology is resistive RAM (ReRAM), which works by using an electrical charge to form and dissolve a filament between two electrodes.
 ReRAM has its drawbacks - its cells wear out quicker than MRAM - but it should, in theory, read and write 1,000 times faster than flash.